Multivariate Inference of Network Moments by Subsampling: Notations, motif counts and network moments

 which requires that the subgraph $S$ in the calculation must be an induced subgraph.
 These two definitions are essentially equivalent due to their linear mapping relations \citep{bickel2011method,maugis2020testing}.
 However, the non-induced counts \eqref{eq:MotifCountp} offer a more streamlined theoretical analysis \citep{zhang2022edgeworth}.
 Thus, following \cite{bickel2011method}, \cite{bhattacharyya2015subsampling} and \cite{zhang2022edgeworth}, we focus on the non-induced motif count \eqref{eq:MotifCountp} for our theoretical studies, but the distributional properties also hold for the induced motifs.
 Our data analyses in Section~\ref{sec:RealData} employ induced counts for a better interpretability.

 The scale of motif counts is influenced by the size of both network and motif, making direct comparisons across networks of different sizes less informative.
 To avoid this, it is common to rescale the motif count.
-For a given motif $R$, the (sample) network moment of $R$ in a graph $G$ is defined as
+For a given motif $R$, the (sample) network moment of $R$ in a graph $G$ is defined as Several efficient computation strategies for network moments are outlined in \cite{ribeiro2010g}, \cite{gonen2011counting}, and \cite{maugis2020testing}.